Americana U FAQ

 - All Americana U Reps are required to meet as a team at least two times per month (Approx. 2 hours per month)

-What is the timeline for the Fall 2021 Americana U class?
+What is the timeline for the Spring 2022 Americana U class?

-- Leadership training will take place by mid-July 2021
+- Leadership training will take place in January 2022

-- All materials will ship to our campus leaders by August 2021, and the program will officially activate
+- All materials will ship to our campus leaders by the beginning of their Spring 2022 semester

-How can I apply to be part of the Fall 2021 inaugural Americana U class?
+How can I apply to be part of the Spring 2022 inaugural Americana U class?

 For the Fall 2021 semester, the American Battlefield Trust is seeking to kick off the Americana U program by recruiting four campuses.
 The four campuses will be selected through the careful recruitment of four campus leaders.
 These leaders must showcase the following traits;